skukla/vm-from-scratch/README.md

 Navigate to `Content > Elements > Blocks > Home Page Block - US`

-1. Add a second row to the content - use the default `Contained` row template
-2. Update the row properties and zero out the top and bottom padding
-3. Add the `Featured Products (Guest Customers)` dynamic block to the second row
+1. Add the `Featured Products (Guest Customers)` dynamic block to the empty fourth row in the page we created earlier
-4. Save
+2. Save

 Repeat this process for the `Home Page Block - DE` content block.